Building safety duties for designers

 Before making major safety decisions, consult with residents.
 Give adequate notice, provide clear information, allow time to respond, and demonstrate how you considered their views.

-Acknowledge complaints within 5 working days and provide substantive responses within 20 working days.
-Respond to information requests within 28 days.
+Respond to information requests as soon as reasonably practicable - aiming for 28 days on straightforward requests is good practice, as is acknowledging complaints within 5 working days and providing substantive responses within 20 working days.
 Document any extensions or refusals.

 Regularly assess whether your engagement approach is working.
 Ask residents for feedback.
 Update your strategy when circumstances change or it proves ineffective.